ghfranzini/test/testtest.md

 ##Future Work
 The plates need to be assembled once there is a place for them.
 Once they are are set up, the final wiring can be done, as per the given schematic.
 A physical contraption for implementing the LEDs may be helpful, even something as simple as a strip of wood with a hole for the LED to be seen above each corresponding plate for visual feedback.
 The final step would be making sure that the code for the Arduino is set.
 The code framework is there and only needs the digital pins to be chosen then configured as inputs.
 A final simple thing would be to paint the plates as per the final puzzle design.

+Please contact Gabrielle Franzini at ghfranzini@gmail.com with any questions.